fhem/fhem-rhasspy/README.md

     Example: `set <rhasspyDevice> update devicemap_only`
   * **slots**\
     Sends a command to the HTTP-API of the Rhasspy master to update all slots on Rhasspy with actual FHEM-devices, rooms, etc.\
-    Updated/Created Slots are (note: the first two parts `en.fhem.` correspond to the settings in DEF):
+    Updated/Created Slots are for example (note: the first two parts `en.fhem.` correspond to the settings in DEF):
     - en.fhem.AllKeywords
     - en.fhem.Device
     - en.fhem.Device-*genericDeviceType*